GrantGamesGames/CardGamePrototyper/README.md

 We will be trying to update every two weeks with a rev. The tool is also open source so if your an awesome developer we welcome your support.

 ## How do I get feature request in the builds?
 Wow!
 You want a lot for nothing.
 No seriously.
 Thanks for the feedback.
-Post in the issues tracker on github or email team AT godhatesgames.com
+Post in the [issues tracker on GitHub](https://github.com/astrism/CardGamePrototyper/issues) or email team AT godhatesgames.com